callmesalmon/callmesalmon.github.io/books/technomarxist-manifesto/democracy.markdown

 tools as well as counter-authoritarian software.
 After hearing this, doesn't FOSS-Democracy sound like the next step?
 We can't both be counter-authoritarian *and* authoritarian, right?
 Yet Fossarchy-Mossarchy is way to deregulated for a software development community to ever thrive in.
-Democracy is the confortable life we live in, why not bring it to our software, too?
+Democracy is the comfortable life we live in, why not bring it to our software, too?

 ## Modern FOSS